-When comparing chemical activities between different media in a risk assessment it is important to avoid making erroneous assumptions regarding the occurrence of chemical equilibrium of DEHP between environmental media.
-This is especially important when comparing chemical activities in abiotic media (e.g. water, sediment, soil) to those in biotic media (biota) because biotransformation prevents a thermodynamic equilibrium and causes the chemical activity in organisms to be less than that in the medium to which the organism is exposed.
+When comparing chemical activities among different media in a risk assessment, it is important to avoid making erroneous assumptions regarding the occurrence of chemical equilibrium of DEHP among environmental media.
+This is especially important when comparing chemical activities in abiotic media (e.g., water, sediment, or soil) with those in biotic media (biota) because biotransformation prevents a thermodynamic equilibrium and causes the chemical activity in organisms to be less than that in the medium to which the organism is exposed.
 Also, some chemicals (but not DEHP and MEHP) are known to biomagnify in organisms, causing the chemical activity in the organism to be greater than that in the medium to which the organism is exposed.
-For substances that undergo biotransformation (such as DEHP and MEHP), inappropriate equilibrium assumptions can be avoided This article is protected by copyright.
-All rights reserved by limiting comparisons of activities among abiotic media (i.e. media external to the organism) and/or among biotic media (i.e. media internal to the organism).
+For substances that undergo biotransformation (such as DEHP and MEHP), inappropriate equilibrium assumptions can be avoided by limiting comparisons of activities among abiotic media (i.e., media external to the organism) and/or among biotic media (i.e., media internal to the organism).
 In certain circumstances, equilibrium assumptions can be a helpful and conservative tool in risk assessment.
-For example, for a chemical that is biotransformed, the activity in an exposure medium (e.g. water) can be viewed as a maximum value that will not be exceeded by the chemical activity in the organism.
+For a chemical that is biotransformed, for example, the activity in an exposure medium (e.g., water) can be viewed as a maximum value that will not be exceeded by the chemical activity in the organism.

-In the calculation of chemical activities from reported concentrations, it is sometimes necessary to make assumptions regarding the effect of temperature, suspended solids concentrations, organic carbon content, lipid and protein contents of various biological media and other factors on the chemical activity because of a lack of relevant information.
-These assumptions (described for this study in the METHODS and the Supporting Information) are applied to improve the comparison between exposure and toxicity measurements from different studies, but also contribute uncertainty.
+In the calculation of chemical activities from reported concentrations, it is sometimes necessary to make assumptions regarding the effect of temperature, concentration of suspended solids, organic carbon content, lipid and protein contents of various biological media, and other factors on the chemical activity because of a lack of relevant information.
+These assumptions (described for the present study in the Methods section and in the Supplemental Data) are applied to improve the comparison between exposure and toxicity measurements from different studies but also contribute uncertainty.
 In many risk assessments, concentration data are not routinely corrected for differences in the conditions among field and laboratory studies, hence also contributing uncertainty and error in risk assessments.